bsmth/read_replicas/README.md

 hot standby replicas where the hot standbys are suitable for read-only operations.

-The usual process for setting up read replicas in Postgres is to provide a directory on the primary server where the primary stores archive files.
+The usual process for setting up read replicas in PostgreSQL is to provide a directory on the primary server where the primary stores archive files.
 It is then provided server configuration that enables archiving and replication.
 This is done in the `postgresql.conf` file like the following example that turns on